rudderlabs/rudder-sdk-ios/README.md

     dependencies: [
         // Add a package containing Analytics as the name along with the git url .package(
-            name: " ",
+            name: "",
             url: ""
         )
     ],
     targets: [
         name: "MyiOSApplication",
-        dependencies: [" "] // Add the SDK as a dependency ]
+        dependencies: [""] // Add the SDK as a dependency ]
 )
 ```

-> **We highly recommend using Xcode to add your package.**

 ## Initializing the RudderStack client